redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 A _stream_ is an append-only log file.
 When you add data to it, you cannot change it.
 That may seem like a disadvantage; however, a stream serves as a log or single source of truth.
-It is used as a buffer between processes that work at different speeds and do not need to know about each other.
+It can also be used as a buffer between processes that work at different speeds and do not need to know about each other.
 For more conceptual information about streams, see [Redis Streams](/docs/manual/data-types/streams).

 In this topic, you will learn how to add and work with streams as well as consumer groups in RedisInsight.